A pitch for ‘SNL’: Make John Mulaney the permanent host

 The comedian and erstwhile Spider-Ham is returning this weekend to host SNL for the third time in just under two years.
 He doesn’t have anything to promote, really; his adult-friendly kids special came out on Netflix back in December, just after his appearance on Apple TV Plus’s Dickinson, and the next season of Big Mouth is still far off.
 He’s hosting SNL this weekend because, what the hell, why not have John Mulaney host SNL this weekend?
 Why not have him host every weekend?
 He clearly likes being there, and they clearly like having him.

-Sure, he’s such an in-demand touring standup that Lorne Michaels had to “send” this funny letter to the Canadians that Mulaney is jilting at a scheduled show in Montreal this weekend in order to host.
-If he was the resident guest every week, though, both parties could figure out some kind of scheduling workaround.
+Sure, he’s such an in-demand touring standup that Lorne Michaels had to “send” this funny letter to the Canadians that Mulaney is jilting at a scheduled show in Toronto this weekend in order to host.
+If he was the resident guest every week, though, both parties could probably figure out some kind of scheduling workaround.

 Now I know what you’re thinking: “Saturday Night Live is a democracy, not a monarchy.
-Everyone with a third-tier DC superhero movie or a hot Quibi show on deck should get a turn to host!
+Everyone with a third-tier DC superhero movie or a hot Quibi series on deck should get a turn to host!
 How else would we find out whether Kit Harrington has cue-card-reading chops?”

 Good points, all!

 However, SNL wasn’t always intended to be the showcase for high-profile guests that we’ve all come to know and conditionally enjoy.
-Before the show settled into its traditional format, Lorne Michaels asked Albert Brooks if he would be the host every week.
+Before the show settled into its traditional format, Lorne Michaels asked Albert Brooks if he would host every week.
 (Brooks said no but ended up contributing short films instead.)
 Trying out a permanent host now would give us a peek into the alternative universe where Michaels’s original vision became praxis.

 And that alternative universe should be populated by one John Edmund Mulaney.